GNOME/pango/docs/pango_markup.md

 font_stretch
 stretch
-: One of 'ultracondensed', 'extracondensed', 'condensed', 'semicondensed', 'normal', 'semiexpanded', 'expanded', 'extraexpanded', 'ultraexpanded'.
+: One of 'ultra-condensed', 'extra-condensed', 'condensed', 'semi-condensed', 'normal', 'semi-expanded', 'expanded', 'extra-expanded', 'ultra-expanded'.

 font_features
 : A comma-separated list of OpenType font feature settings, in the same syntax as